bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

        Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

   - Outputs*
-       Names of output streams (must be of the 'stream.t-streams' type only).
+       Names of output streams (must be of the 'T-streams' type only).
 You can add several output streams by clicking "Add Output" and selecting an output stream name from the drop-down list.

   - Duplicate Check
        The flag determines if an envelope (defined by an envelope key) has to be checked for duplication or not.
 False by default.